idec2021/UOregon/docs/documentation/notebook.md

 Realized that DNAP size might be too hard to see on gel, ordered 7.5% Biorad protein gel to zoom in on 90 kDa

-~Should have run only pGS21a backbone with no phi29 genes in as control~

 ## July 19th
 Make more pL (non-thiolated and thiolated) using different primers